yash-demo/ansible-roles/README.md

-# ansible-common-roles
+# microservice-1
-This repo houses the ansible common roles for automating Kubernetes deployments
+This repo holds a sample microservice to be deployed to Kubernetes